postmanlabs/galaxy-workshop/part1-PrepareForLaunch.md

 1. Download [Postman](https://www.postman.com/downloads/) for Mac / Windows / Linux
 1. Create a [Postman account](https://learning.postman.com/docs/postman/launching-postman/postman-account/#signing-up-for-a-postman-account), and then sign in to the Postman app
-1. Get a ShipEngine sandbox API key using [this link](https://shipengine.com/postman), and select “United States” as your country when signing up for this free account to enable the sandbox environment
+1. Create a free ShipEngine account and get a sandbox API key using [this link](https://shipengine.com/postman), and select “United States” as your country when signing up for this free account to enable the sandbox environment

 ## [DO] Import the collection